 - 5 ounces Humboldt Fog goat cheese (or another ripened young goat cheese), seperated

-- Combine salt and flour in bowl.
+- Prepare Dough: Combine salt and flour in bowl.
 Add chunks of butter and using a pastry cutter, cut the butter into the flour until the mixture resembles coarse meal and butter pieces are no bigger than the size of small peas.

 - In another bowl, whisk together the ice water, cold sour cream, and lemon juice.